-We can offer salmon and seatrout fishing on the Tweed at the Nest Beat which, being in Upper Tweed, comes into its own in October and November although, in some years, September brings pleasant surprises.
+We can offer salmon and seatrout fishing on the Tweed at the Nest Beat which, being in Upper Tweed, comes into its own in September, October and November although, in some years, July and August brings pleasant surprises.

 We are also slowly developing some wilder salmon and sea trout fishing on the Gala Water.
 You'll need to be reasonably fit and adventurous with a short single handed rod and be prepared to walk, stalk and have fun!